brendahuwitonze/quote/README.md

-# AKAN-NAMES
+#   QUOTE

 ## Description
-The quote application will allow a user to create a new quote were people can view
+The quote application will allow a user to create a new quote were people can view it make likes and or dislike and the they can choose to delete it
 ### AUTHOR'S INFORMATION

 [brendahuwitonze](https://github.com/brendahuwitonze)